Zamiell/isaac-achievement-randomizer/docs/about.md

 > Tip: A Crown of Light icon will appear next to the coin count UI when the "no hit" objective has not yet been accomplished for the particular character and floor combination.

-### Boss-Based Objectives (100)
+### Boss-Based Objectives (101)

 There is one unlock for surviving for 2 minutes without taking a hit for each boss.
+(Uriel and Gabriel are also included.)

 However, the following bosses have custom timer lengths: